-- Outdoor firepits – You can decide if you want it to be stationary or portable and it looks like an indoor fireplace.
+- Outdoor firepits – You can decide if you want it to be stationary or portable and looks like an indoor fireplace.

 - Stone or brick firepits – Using just bricks, cement blocks, or large rocks, you can already assemble an outdoor fireplace.

 Fire pits that use wood as fuel are quite high maintenance.
-You have to go through the hassle of finding appropriate firewood to use in terms of type and size and it needs to be kept dry at all times otherwise it won’t combust.
+You have to go through the hassle of finding appropriate firewood to use in terms of type and size, and it needs to be kept dry at all times; otherwise, it won’t combust.

 - Propane fire pits

 For this kind of fire pit, there is little to no need for firewood or gel fuel.
 You only need a supply of propane.
-Propane fire pits are usually large in size with designs made of glass, faux wood, or pebbles.
+Propane fire pits are usually large with designs made of glass, faux wood, or pebbles.

 Popular subcategories are:

-- Copper fire bowl pits – Copper takes a long time before it melts and it offers that elegant look.
+- Copper fire bowl pits – Copper takes a long time before it melts, and it offers that elegant look.
 They are generally expensive.

-The drawbacks for propane fire pits are:
+The drawbacks of propane fire pits are: